laboratory assignment laboratory techniques answers

 Lab Report Assistant

-This report is not intended to replace an official laboratory report.
-The Lab Report Assistant is just a summarization of the questions, diagrams (where necessary), and data tables that are to be answered in a formal lab report.
-The goal is to enable students to write lab reports by simply providing this information in an editable file, which could be sent to an instructor.
+This document is not meant to be a substitute for a formal laboratory report.
+The Lab Report Assistant is nothing more than a summary of the questions for the experiment, diagrams (if necessary), and data tables that would be included in a formal lab report.
+The intent is to facilitate students’ writing of lab reports by providing this information in an editable file that can be sent to an instructor.

 Exercise 1: Length, Temperature, and Mass